-- Children work through the school reading scheme reading levelled books which match the child's current reading age. - Children are encouraged to read at home with a family member daily and for this be recorded in their Home School Reading Record.
-If a child reads at home at least 4 times in a week, they are entered into a weekly Reading Raffle.
-One winner from each class gets to spend some time with Charlie, our school dog. - The teaching of reading is focused on the key reading skills decode, explain, retrieve, interpret and choice.
-There is a simple logo for each skill and these are embedded within each lesson to ensure children become aware of which skills they are using. - In Reception and Year 1, children take part in Guided Reading sessions on a rota basis. - In Years 2 to 6, a whole class reading approach is taken to ensure that each session focuses on deepening children's understanding of one specific reading skill as well as providing children with the opportunity to answer higher order analytical questions through both discussion and written outcomes. - Reading skills are also developed in English lessons through the picture books used each term as a stimulus for writing. - Children who need additional support read individually with adults in school including teachers, teaching assistants and other volunteers such as parents or governors.
+- Children work through the school reading scheme reading levelled books which match the child's current reading age.
+Children are encouraged to read at home with a family member daily and for this be recorded in their Home School Reading Record. - The teaching of reading is focused on the key reading skills decode, explain, retrieve, interpret and choice.
+There is a simple logo for each skill and these are embedded within each lesson to ensure children become aware of which skills they are using. - All children from Reception to Year 4 take part in Guided Reading sessions on a rota basis - Reading Explorers is used to support Guided Reading sessions.
+Each text focuses on teaching a specific reading skill as well as allowing children to practise other skills as appropriate within a session. - In Years 5 and 6, a whole class reading approach is taken to ensure that each session focuses on deepening children's understanding of one specific reading skill as well as providing children with the opportunity to answer higher order analytical questions through both discussion and written outcomes. - Reading skills are also developed in English lessons through the picture books used each term as a stimulus for writing. - Children who need additional support read individually with adults in school including teachers, teaching assistants and other volunteers such as parents or governors.